 It’s hard to do a thankless job, and while you should always serve without expecting a reward, not receiving any appreciation at all can be disheartening for those who serve you.

-If you’re still having trouble feeling appreciative, just imagine what your life would be like if all those people disappeared.
+If you’re still having trouble finding an attitude of gratitude, just imagine what your life would be like if all those people disappeared.

-Every relationship you have, whether it be with your coworkers, classmates, friends, siblings, parents, or dating partner, will grow if you continually show your appreciation for the other person.
+Every relationship you have—whether with your coworkers, classmates, friends, siblings, parents, or girlfriend or boyfriend—will grow if you continually show your appreciation for the other person.
 Just feeling thankful in your heart is not enough, you need to always say thank you out loud.

-I’ve put this last because this should be the last reason you say thanks, but it is a truism.
-I’ve worked in the service industry as a waitress, a store clerk, a housekeeper, and a bank teller (not all at once), and I can verify that you will get better service if you are kind and appreciative.
+I’ve put this last because this should be the last reason you should always say thank you, but it is a truism.
+I’ve worked in the service industry as a waitress, a store clerk, a housekeeper, and a bank teller (not all at once), and I can honestly verify you will get better service if you are kind and appreciative.

-That doesn’t mean that I didn’t serve my grumpy, demanding customers well.
-But the ones who treated me well and said thank you got a more personalized experience, and always with a smile.
-It’s okay to enjoy the benefits of gratitude.
+(That doesn’t mean that I didn’t serve my grumpy, demanding customers well.
+But the ones who treated me well and said thank you got a more personalized experience, and always with a smile.)

 - Write a thank-you note.
-A note takes a little more thought that a verbal thanks and shows that you really mean it.
+A note takes a little more thought than a verbal thanks and shows you really mean it.

 - Give a gift.
-Consider giving your teachers, your bus driver, your mail carrier, even the UPS driver who frequents your house a token of appreciation.
-Buy your mother flowers just to show you appreciate her, do an extra chore to say thanks to your dad for the things he does for you.
+Consider giving your teachers, your bus driver, your mail carrier, even the UPS driver who frequents your house, a token of appreciation.
+Buy your mother flowers just to show your appreciation for her, do an extra chore to say thanks to your dad for the things he does for you.
+A gift can also be taking a friend out for malts and paying for hers.

 - Acknowledge that person publicly.
 The next time you sit down with your family for supper, announce that you really appreciated your brother doing your chores for you when you were sick.
 To thank someone in a more public setting, consider writing a letter to the editor of your local newspaper.